Arvydas-Mikalauskis/semester-project2/README.md

 ## Installation
 To set up the project locally, follow these steps:
 1. Clone the repository:
-2. install dependencies with -  "npm i -y"
+2. install dependencies with -  "npm install"
 3. Run build script -  "npm run build"